hanami/guides/content/v2.0/actions/cookies.md

 end
 ```

-This configuration can be overridden on an as needs basis passing a hash, which has a `value` key representing the value of the cookie, and any properties to override.
+This configuration can be overridden within an action passing a hash, which has a `value` key representing the value of the cookie, and any properties to override.

 ```ruby
 module Bookshelf